 It reminds you to replace the filters on time, and notifies you when to overhaul the HVACs.
 You are free to program the unit as you want, but if the temperature seems messed up, cry not.
 All it takes is a stroke of your fingernails to override all the jumble you made.
 Sounds cool, doesn’t it?
 It surely is.

 - Easy-to-use Programmable Interface.

 - Doesn’t Support WiFi.

 Honestly, this unit has a few drawbacks as I just mentioned.
 Nonetheless, it partakes some great features as well.
-It is totally up to you if the cons are gonna cause a big trouble for you or not (Refer to Honeywell z wave thermostat manual for troubleshooting guidelines - FYI).
+It is totally up to you if the cons are gonna cause big trouble for you or not (Refer to Honeywell z wave thermostat manual for troubleshooting guidelines – FYI).

 Now, to my concern, this piece is a combo of the first two thermostats.
 This is a key reason why I have pushed this up on the list at #3.
 Yeah, it will make sense.

-GoControl runs on both batteries and c-wire powered.
-As per your convenience, you get choose which way to go.
+GoControl runs on both batteries and is c-wire powered.
+As per your convenience, you get to choose which way to go.
 Either use a c-wire cable or load it with 4 Double-A batteries.
 One might say, “Whoa!
 Two pairs of batteries?”.
 However, you’ll have two consecutive years till they drain out too.